FrancescaMurano/FirePot/README.md

-# Honeypot 3.0
+# FirePot

-Honeypot 3.0 is a Python application with ElasticSearch/Kibana that enables the creation of a customizable honeypot for the following services:
+FirePot is a Python application with ElasticSearch/Kibana that enables the creation of a customizable honeypot for the following services:
 - Telnet
 - SSH
 - Modbus